SebasVA7X/synthetic_humanitarian_dataset_generator/README.md

 # Refugee and Asylum Network and Generic Partner Organization — Synthetic Dataset

 A two-stage synthetic data generator built around a fictional social-services agency's **Refugee Status Determination (RSD)** workflow.
 Stage 1 populates a PostgreSQL OLTP database modelling the full RSD case lifecycle.
 Stage 2 consumes that database to produce a synthetic Excel webform export.
-The schema and business logic are inspired by domain experience with humanitarian case-management systems (anonymized), making the dataset realistic enough to drive portfolio-grade BI and Data Engineering projects, while deliberately avoiding resemblance to real individuals, cases, or operational datasets.
+The schema and business logic are inspired by domain experience with humanitarian case-management systems (anonymized), making the dataset realistic enough to drive portfolio-grade BI and Data Engineering projects, while ensuring no real individual, case, or operational record can be identified or reconstructed from it.
 ---

 ## Pipeline overview